 The following miscellaneous genera grow on wood, but they are often buried so they can appear terrestrial, so they are duplicated here from the miscellaneous wood inhabiting page.
 Both have amyloid spores (darkening in iodine).

 Pseudoclitocybe cyathiformis - <10cm.
-Like Ampulloclitocybe with its dark cap and stem, but never large and with darker gills.
+Like Ampulloclitocybe and Cantharellula with its dark cap and stem, but without an umbo, never large and with darker gills.
 Also found on buried wood growing from the ground, but hygrophanous.
+Amyloid spores.
 In the Tricholomatoid clade.

 There is no full-colour recent treatment of Clitocybe, but we sure need one!
 It is one of the more confusing and little understood genera.
-Bigelow's two volume North American Species of Clitocybe (not illustrated) is the standard work on the subject.
+Bigelow's two volume North American Species of Clitocybe (not illustrated) is the standard work on the subject but doesn't really clear things up about which species are here.